dellman000/CISC275/README.md

  2. [2](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository)
  3. [3](https://www.youtube.com/watch?v=wrb7Gge9yoE&t=302s&ab_channel=Codecademy)

+I worked with the TA and was abe to get my github to work and I can post to github pages with a build

 Issues with React
   1. getting the react project to work with Github pages
   2. understanding props, and containers